Winford W. Barrow

 Winford W. Barrow was a rear admiral in the United States Coast Guard.

 Biography

-Winford Welborn Barrow was born on January 6, 1923 in Danville, Virginia and graduated from Reidsville High School in Reidsville, North Carolina.
+Winford Welborn Barrow was born on January 6, 1923, in Schoolfield, North Carolina and graduated from Reidsville High School in Reidsville, North Carolina in 1939.
 He attended what is now North Carolina State University, where he was president of his freshman class and was a member of the football, track and wrestling teams.

 In 1945, Barrow married his high school sweetheart Elizabeth Perkins.
 The couple would have three daughters.
-Elizabeth died on October 11, 2013.
-Winford died one day short of a year later.